eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 The Transfer Start Message is sent by the [=Provider=] to indicate the data transfer has been initiated.

-- The `dataAddress` _MAY_ be provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the data.
+- The `dataAddress` _MUST_ be provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the data.
 The kind of transport is signaled by the `endpointType` property which determines a set of required `endpointProperties` in a [=Profile=] separate from this specification.